IS COLLAGEN SAFE? – finally, the lid is lifted on hydrolysed collagen

 Well let’s cut the promotional ‘spin’ and get straight to the facts.

-Worldwide, authorities have continually attested to the safety of gelatin and hydrolysed collagen.
+Worldwide, authorities have continually attested to the safety of hydrolysed collagen.
 Based on international research results, the World Health Organization (WHO), the European Commission for Health and Consumer Protection, and the European Food Safety Authority have all confirmed that hydrolysed collagen is totally safe for human consumption.
 In the United States the Food and Drug Administration (FDA) has classified gelatin, from which collagen peptides are prepared, as a safe substance.

 Collagen has GRAS status (Generally Recognised As Safe ) with no recommended daily intake limit as it is a natural food ingredient in commonly consumed foods.